hailmikhail/FUS_wiki/Activate-the-Essential-Files.md

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/essential_files_steam.png?raw=true)

 If any options are already checked, then you should first uncheck them (grey) then check the essential files you need.

-If you switch options it is automatically synched, but using the synch button does not hurt either.
+Always press the `Synch` button after you change options!

-1. You must activate the "Essential Files" option.
+* You must activate the "Essential Files" option.
-2. SteamVR - Necessary if you run the game via SteamVR.
+* SteamVR - Vanilla SteamVR options, this is the default `openvr_api.dll` file without manipulations.
-3. OpenComposite - This can replace SteamVR and will give Oculus users a strong performance boost. __FIRST__ _switch off the SteamVR option in that case!_ They replace each other.
-IMPORTANT: This will break `VR FPS Stabilizer` and `Mage VR`, but the performance boost is worth it for most users.
+* OpenComposite - This replaces the SteamVR default `openvr_api.dll` and will give Oculus users a strong performance boost. __FIRST__ _switch off the SteamVR option in that case!_ The files replace each other.
+IMPORTANT: This will break `Virtual Desktop`, `VR FPS Stabilizer` and `Mage VR`, but the performance boost is worth it for most users.
+* OpenVR Fixed Foveated Rendering - This also replaces the `openvr_api.dll` file and is thus incompatible with the others.
+It enables fixed foveated rendering.
+See the [original page](https://github.com/fholger/openvr_foveated/) for explanations.
+It does give a slight flicker in the very edges, but you can adjust the rings in the configuration file of FFR to tweak it until you are happy with it.
+If you change the stuff best change it directly in the Skyrim VR base game folder and make a backup so in case it gets overwritten by a new FUS update you can use your settings again.
+The defaults we provide are giving a slight performance improvement while having almost no impact on the visuals (we also disabled the Nvidia sharpener because CAS is better in our case), hence we recommend using it.
+If you find it too annoying either make the rings even larger or just use the default SteamVR option.
-4. OpenVR FSR - AMD sharpener, not compatible with OpenComposite, mixed reviews.
+* OpenVR FSR - AMD sharpener, not compatible with OpenComposite, mixed reviews.
 Test at your own risk.
-5. Update Skyrim INI - will only update that specific ini named skyrim.ini in the steam\skyrimvr folder.
-You must toggle this option off and then on to get the update.
-This has to be done once after installing FUS!
-The other inis need to be updated separately if you are coming from an older version with changed in settings (assuming you even want to change the inis).
-6. Real Virtual Magic Libraries - This is needed only if you use the Real Virtual Magic brain-computer interface mod by Cangar.
+* Real Virtual Magic Libraries - This is needed only if you use the Real Virtual Magic brain-computer interface mod by Cangar.